 Creating a business plan is an essential part of launching a startup.
 It gives your company direction, defines your objectives and helps secure financing.
 It is the roadmap from which you can track progress and measure success.
 When putting together a business plan, it’s important to consider the following tips:

 - Define Your Purpose – Determine why you are creating this plan; what your long-term goals are; and how exactly you plan to achieve these goals.
-Consider several possible scenarios and come up with solutions for each one of them ahead of time.
+Consider several possible scenarios and devise solutions for each one ahead of time.

 - Research Your Plan – Gather information about the market and industry where your company will operate, including aspects such as competition, pricing, customers and suppliers.
-This helps you understand where your business fits in the marketplace, others companies’ strengths and weaknesses and how you can position yourself to best compete in the industry.
+This helps you understand where your business fits in the marketplace, other companies’ strengths and weaknesses, and how you can position yourself to best compete in the industry.